LaxarJS/laxar/docs/manuals/visibility_events.md

 because their lifetime is coupled to the DOM, they might not receive arbitrary events.
 So, usually the widget controller should pass visibility information to controls using some kind of binding.

-However, AngularJS directives may also use the axVisibilityService provided by the runtime, to handle visibility themselves.
+However, AngularJS directives may also use the visibility service provided by the runtime, to handle visibility themselves.
 For example, imagine a clock directive that renders an animated, analogue clock.
 Naturally, the clock animation should pause while the widget containing the clock is invisible: